Last Updated on 5th April 2022 by Sophie Nadeau

 Coming in a variety of different flavours, the traditional cake ‘flavour’ is inevitably plain butter.
 I also saw raspberry and apple options.
-The cake is about the same size, shape, and swirl as a Danish Cinnamon Swirl.
+The cake is about the same size, shape, and has the same appearance as a Danish Cinnamon Swirl.
 That’s about where the similarities end, though.

 How is the Kouign-Amann made?

-The Kouign-Amann is made in a few layers (like puff pastry) and comes from the Breton Kouign (cake)-Amann (butter).
-It’s slowly baked in order to allow for richness of flavour.
+The Kouign-Amann is made in a few layers (like puff pastry) and comes from the Breton Kouign (cake) Amann (butter).
+The pastry is slowly baked in order to allow for richness of flavour.
 Yves-René Scoria is often credited as having invented it in the mid-late 1800s.

-I bought the cake pictured above in Dinan for just under €3.
-I opted to go for the raspberry cake- having already ‘sampled‘ (and enjoyed) a large bite of my friend’s traditional one.
+I personally selected the raspberry cake- having already ‘sampled‘ (and enjoyed) a large bite of my friend’s traditional one.
 While the price may well be seen as extortionate for a cake of its’ size, due to its’ richness, I certainly couldn’t have eaten a bigger one without feeling at least a little ill!

 Upon my purchase, I was asked if I’d like it heated up.
 Having the pastry heated up was a lovely touch- it really brought out the flavours and made the raspberry almost melt into the pastry.
 The cake had a caramelized texture, was incredibly sweet and I would totally purchase the Kouign-Amann again!

 If you’re purchasing a Kouign-Amann to go, then I highly recommend taking the time to heat it up in an oven at home as this gives the pastry an extra buttery, flakey texture.
 Though the pastry originates from Brittany, Kouign-Amanns can be found in selected bakeries across France (including in the Bo & Mie Chain in Paris).